getify/You-Dont-Know-JS/async & performance/ch1.md

 The result in `a` will be `21`.

-So, threaded programming is very tricky, because if you don't take special steps to prevent this kind of interruption/interleaving from happening, you can get very surprising, non-deterministic behavior, and that usually leads to headaches for developers.
+So, threaded programming is very tricky, because if you don't take special steps to prevent this kind of interruption/interleaving from happening, you can get very surprising, non-deterministic behavior that frequently lead to headaches.

-JavaScript is single-threaded, which means *that* level of non-determinism isn't a concern.
+JavaScript never shares data accross threads, which means *that* level of non-determinism isn't a concern.
 But that doesn't mean JS is always deterministic.
 Remember above, where the relative ordering of `foo()` and `bar()` produces two different results (`41` or `42`)?

 **Note:** It may not be obvious yet, but not all non-determinism is bad.
 Sometimes it's irrelevant, and sometimes it's intentional.
 We'll see more examples of that throughout this and the next few chapters.